opscentric/mini-series/docker-and-containers/README.md

 #### The `RUN` Directive

-The `RUN` directive in a Dockerfile tells Docker to run a directive when building the container.
+The `RUN` directive in a Dockerfile tells Docker to run a command when building the container.
 In the case of our Dockfile we use `RUN mkdir /opscentric` to create a folder in the container, in which we will place our application files.

 The `RUN` directive can be used to execute any command which is available on the container operating systems command line.
-In our case that's Alpine Linux which has a lmited subset of normal Linux utilities but `mkdir` is still present.
+In our case that's Alpine Linux which has a limited subset of normal Linux utilities but `mkdir` is still present.

 #### The `ADD` Directive

 The `ADD` directive in a Dockerfile tells Docker to add files to the container.
-In our case we use `ADD . /opscentric` to place the files in our repository into the container.
-Not the `.` as it is important, it specifies the local directory in which the Dockerfile resides.
+In our case we use `ADD . /opscentric`.
+This places the files in our repository or current directory into the container.
+The `.` is important as it specifies the local directory in which the Dockerfile resides.

 You'll notice we also have a `.dockerignore` file in the repository which contains the following lines: